rakinplaban/rakinplaban/README.md

 - **AI Research:** Currently working on Advanced Persistent Threat (APT) detection and overcoming challenges like imbalanced datasets.

-- **Digital Creativity:** While Iâ€™m not a traditional artist, I enjoy using AI to generate artistic visuals inspired by minimalism and anime.
+- **Digital Creativity:** While I'm not a traditional artist, I enjoy using AI to generate artistic visuals inspired by minimalism and anime.

 - **Hobbies:** Anime enthusiast, simulation game pro, and dreamer of a family life filled with daughters, cats, and coffee. ☕🐾